 Samyu Machani is a senior at South Forsyth High, ready to graduate and explore the endless possibilities college has to offer.
 She’s has a love for music, plays acoustic guitar, and has a strong interest for reading and writing poetry, even though she’s not an expert.
 This is her first year in journalism, and she believes that the course gives her an opportunity to delve deeper into crucial topics, and to incorporate her creative skills in her work.
 In the future, she is interested in pursuing a career in the fashion industry, and she has completed the Fashion Marketing Pathway at school.
 Her enthusiasm for fashion comes from her eagerness to learn more about the different aspects of design and how to create her own brand by combining various types of creative elements with fashion, such as photography and film, or even painting.
 Samyu is looking forward to contributing to the Bird Feed, and working with her team to constantly improve the student news site.
 You can email her at [email protected]

-Brooke Eldridge is jumping into her junior year and is excited to work for The Bird Feed a third year.
-She indulges in helping others and is interested in helping animals and is all about spreading awareness of mental health.
+Brooke Eldridge is jumping into her senior year and is excited to work for The Bird Feed one last year as the Opinions and Arts and Entertainment editor.
+She indulges in helping others and animals and is all about spreading awareness of mental health.
 She has a high sense of fashion and loves coordinating her clothes by color.
 In her free time, Brooke enjoys watching any horror film she can find and listening to her favorite artist, Billie Eilish.
 Although she comes off as quiet and shy, talk to her and you’ll be pleasantly surprised!
 She is known as a creative and loving friend.
 You can contact her on twitter @BrookeEldridge7 or email [email protected]

 Minakshi Shivananda is a sophomore at South Forsyth High School and is taking on her 2nd year at The Bird Feed.
 She is the News editor this year on The Bird Feed and can’t wait to start working with the new staff.
 At South, she is an active member of HOSA and has been playing the piano for 9 years, outside of school.
 She aspires to live in Chicago and loves to travel.
 She is looking forward to another great year on the staff!
 You can contact her at [email protected] or through her Twitter, @MinakshiShivan2.